 The Company is exposed to interest rate risk on its cash and cash equivalents.
 Most of these deposits have been in discounted instruments with pre-determined fixed yields.
 Interest rate movements will affect the fair value of these instruments, so the Company manages maturity dates of these instruments to match cash flow needs, enabling realization at no loss in almost all cases.
+Interest rate risk is assessed as low.

-Fair Value of Financial Instruments
+Fair Value of Financial Instruments and Digital Assets

-The fair value of the Company's financial assets and liabilities approximates the carrying amount.
+The carrying value of the Company's financial assets and liabilities carried at amortized cost approximates their fair value due to the short-term life of these instruments.
 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are: